 Table of Contents 1

 Introduction 3

 Plain Language 3

 Stop Healthcare Fraud!
-3

-Discrimination is Against the Law 5
+Discrimination is Against the Law

-Preventing Medical Mistakes 6
+Preventing Medical Mistakes

-FEHB Facts 8
+FEHB Facts

-Coverage information 8
+Coverage information

 No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard

-Where you can get information about enrolling in the FEHB Program 8
+Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

-Family member coverage
+Family Member Coverage

 Children's Equity Act

 When benefits and premiums start

 When you retire

 When you lose benefits

 When FEHB coverage ends

 Upon divorce

-Temporary Continuation of Coverage (TCC) 11
+Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
-How This Plan Works 13
+How This Plan Works

-General feature of our High Option
+General features of our High Option

 How we pay providers

+Preventive care services

+Catastrophic protection

 Your rights and responsibilities

-Your medical and claims records are confidential 14
+Your medical and claims records are confidential

-Service Area
+Four medical and claims records are confidential

 Section 2.
-Changes for 2022 15
+Changes for 2023

+Changes to High Option only

-Changes to this Plan 1
+Changes to Fright Option only

 Section 3.
-How You Get Care 16
+How You Get Care

-Identification cards 16
+Identification cards

-Where you get covered care 16
+Where you get covered care

-Plan providers 16
+Plan providers

-Plan facilities 16
+Plan facilities

-You need prior Plan approval for certain services 16
+You need prior Plan approval for certain services

-Inpatient hospital admission 17
+Inpatient hospital admission Other correlated

-Other services 17
+Other services

-What you must do to get covered care 17
+What you must do to get covered care

-Primary care 18
+Primary care

-Specialty care 18
+Specialty care

 Hospital care 18

-If you are hospitalized when your enrollment begins 19
+If you are hospitalized when your enrollment begins 18

-How to request precertification for an admission or get prior authorization for Other services 19
+• How to request precertification for an admission or get prior authorization for Other services 19

 Non-urgent care claims 19

 Urgent care claims 19

-Concurrent care claims 20
+Concurrent care claims

-The Federal Flexible Spending Account Program - FSAFEDS 20

 Emergency inpatient admission 20

 If your treatment needs to be extended 20

 If you disagree with our pre-service claim decision 20

 To reconsider a non-urgent care claim

 To reconsider an urgent care claim

-To file an appeal with OPM 21
+• To file an appeal with OPM

-• What happens when you do not follow the precertification rules when using non-network facilities
+• What happens when you do not follow the precertification rules when using non-network facilities 21

 Circumstances beyond our control

 Section 4.
 Your Cost for Covered Services

 Cost-sharing 22

 Copayments

-Deductible 22
+Deductible

-Coinsurance 22
+Coinsurance

-Differences between our Plan allowance and the bill 22
+Differences between our Plan allowance and the bill

 Your catastrophic protection out-of-pocket maximum 22

-Carryover 23
+Carryover

-When Government facilities bill us 23
+When Government facilities bill us

-High Option Benefits 24
+High Option Benefits

-Non-FEHB Benefits Available to Plan Members 63
+Non-FEHB Benefits Available to Plan Members

 Section 6.
-General Exclusions - Services, Drugs and Supplies We Do not Cover 64
+General Exclusions - Services, Drugs and Supplies We Do not Cover

 Section 7.
-Filing a Claim for Covered Services 65
+Filing a Claim for Covered Services

 Section 8.
-The Disputed Claims Process 67
+The Disputed Claims Process

 Section 9.
-Coordinating Benefits with Medicare and Other Coverage 70
+Coordinating Benefits with Medicare and Other Coverage

-When you have other health coverage 70
+When you have other health coverage

-TRICARE and CHAMPVA 70
+TRICARE and CHAMPVA

-Workers' Compensation 70
+Workers' Compensation

-Medicaid 70
+Medicaid

-When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care 73

-When others are responsible for injuries 70
+• When others are responsible for injuries

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 71
+• When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage

-Clinical trials 71
+Clinical trials

-When you have Medicare 71
+When you have Medicare

-The Original Medicare Plan (Part A or Part B) 71
+The Original Medicare Plan (Part A or Part B)

-Tell us about your Medicare coverage 72
+Tell us about your Medicare coverage

 Medicare Advantage (Part C)

 Medicare prescription drug coverage (Part D)

 Section 10.
-Definitions of Terms We Use in This Brochure 75
+Definitions of Terms We Use in This Brochure

 Index

-Summary of Benefits for the High Option of the Health Plan of Nevada, Inc 2022 80
+Summary of Benefits for the High Option of the Health Plan of Nevada, Inc 2023

-2022 Rate Information for the Health Plan of Nevada, Inc. 81
+2023 Rate Information for the Health Plan of Nevada, Inc.